-The City Region Deal brings together six local authorities, four universities, six colleges and the Regional Enterprise Council with representatives from the business, social enterprise and third sectors.
-The partnership is now in the fifth year of the delivery of the Edinburgh and South East Scotland City Region Deal programme, and we continue to make excellent progress.
+The Edinburgh and South East Scotland City Region Deal brings together six local authorities, four universities, six colleges and the Regional Enterprise Council with representatives from the business, social enterprise and third sectors.
+The partnership is now in the fifth year of the delivery of the Deal programme, and we continue to make excellent progress.

-Building on the successful delivery of the City Region Partners have developed an ambitious Regional Prosperity Framework (RPF) that articulates the next phase of activity to develop the regional economy, building upon the successes of the City Region Deal.
-The RPF sets out a blueprint for regional economic recovery post-pandemic; resilience through the cost-of-living crisis and transition to net zero.
+Building on the successful delivery of the City Region Deal, partners have developed an ambitious Regional Prosperity Framework (RPF) that articulates the next phase of activity to develop the regional economy, building upon the successes of the Deal.
+The RPF sets out a blueprint for regional economic recovery post-pandemic; resilience through the cost-of-living crisis; and transition to net zero.

-Our RPF Delivery Plan is both an action plan - focused on more immediate interventions that can currently be resourced; and a prospectus - setting out collective future ambition and opportunities.
-A living document, the Delivery Plan sets out an ambitious and dynamic series of four key programmes to deliver the region's ambitions:
+Our RPF Delivery Plan is both an action plan, focused on more immediate interventions that can currently be resourced; and a prospectus, setting out collective future ambition and opportunities.
+A "living" document, the Delivery Plan sets out an ambitious and dynamic series of four key programmes to deliver the region's ambitions:

-- Green Forth
+- Green Regeneration;

-- Infrastructure for Recovery
+- Infrastructure for Recovery and Prosperity;

-- Visitor Economy and Culture, and
+- Visitor Economy and Culture; and

-- Data-driven Innovation Economy
+- Data Driven Innovation (DDI) Economy